-- From time to time a priest may request special permission from the Diocesan Bishop to be absent from the diocese, in addition to his absence for vacation, in order to lead a pilgrimage group.
-This permission may not be requested more often than once every three years. - The amount of time allowed will be directly related the destination of the pilgrimage.
+- From time to time a priest may request special permission from the diocesan bishop to be absent from the diocese, in addition to his absence for vacation, in order to lead a pilgrimage group.
+This permission may not be requested before completing two years of service in the diocese and no more often than once every three years.
+The request must be granted in writing by the diocesan bishop or his vicar for clergy before commitments are made. - The amount of time allowed will be directly related the destination of the pilgrimage.
 For shrines in the Americas or the Philippines one week will be granted.
 For shrines in Europe or the Holy Land two weeks will be granted. - The priest who provides supply during the absence of the priest on pilgrimage must be approved in good time beforehand by the Personnel Director for Priests.
 The priest going on pilgrimage must himself obtain the services of the priest who provides supply.
 The stipend for the supply priest is the expense of the Parish/Institution.